The Antoinette Westphal College of Media Arts & Design

 - Students may enroll in the arts administration program on a full-time or part-time basis.
 Full-time arts administration students may complete the degree in five terms.
-The arts administration graduate program is also available as a fully-online degree through Drexel e-learning.
+The arts administration graduate program is also available as a fully-online degree through Drexel University Online.

 - Students may enroll in the Paul F. Harron Graduate Program in Television Management program on a full-time or part-time basis.
 Television management students enrolled full-time in either option should plan to take two full years to complete the program.

 Designed to be an incubator for tomorrow’s creative leaders, The URBN Center is the award-winning home for many of the programs in the Antoinette Westphal College of Media Arts & Design, providing students with rigorous, studio intensive instruction with the latest technological resources.
 Majors that share this space include Animation & Visual Effects, Architecture, Design & Merchandising, Entertainment & Arts Management, Fashion Design, Game Design & Production, Graphic Design, Interactive Digital Media, Interior Design, Music Industry and Product Design.